jogrundy/od_dist/README.md

 > pip install odds

-import the 'OD' object by
+THe work is done by the **OD** object.
+Import the 'OD' object as follows:

 > from odds import OD

-Contains an OD object

-Instantiate the object with the 'algo' argument
+Instantiate the object with the 'algo' argument, where a short string represents the algorithm you wish to use.
+In this case, 'VAR' refers to vector autoregression, a simple linear multidimensional regression algorithm.
+Other implemented algorithms are listed below.

 > od = OD('VAR')

-This instantiates an outlier detection system using vector autoregression

-get outlier scores using the 'get_os()' function
+To use the object, you need to call the 'get_os()' function, with 'X' as its argument, where X is a data matrix, **n** samples by **p** features. **p must be 2 or greater to work** on many of the systems, this returns a vector with n scores, one for each sample.

 > outlier_scores = od.get_os(X)

-Where X is a data matrix, n samples by p features. **p must be 2 or greater to work** on many of the systems, this returns a vector with n scores, one for each sample.

-Higher numbers mean more outlying.
+The higher scores are the more outlying. you can then set a threshold if you wish, or just look at the ranking.
+Scores have not been sanitised, they may contain 'nan' values particularly from the 'VAE' if the data input has not been scaled.
+However it seems other algorithms work better without scaling, so inputs are not scaled.

 Valid strings for outlier algorithms: